 Medical costs are unavoidable as you get older.
 If you are one of the 133 million Americans with a chronic disease, you’ll ultimately need long-term medical care with costs that can run you into bankruptcy without sufficient financial planning.

 Your financial advisor can offer insight into long-term medical care options.
-This isn’t something to ignore considering that a 65-year-old couple retiring now should expect to pay $275,000 toward medical expenses alone, according to Fidelity Benefits Consulting 2019 report.
+This isn’t something to ignore, considering a 65-year-old couple retiring now should expect to pay $315,000 toward medical expenses alone, according to Fidelity Benefits Consulting 2022 report.
 Imagine that figure in 20 or 30 years!

 5. Improving Your Current Habits

-It’s difficult to identify your less-than-stellar financial habits without another set of eyes.
-Your financial advisor can easily assess your current behavior and recommend more productive or profitable choices.
+Identifying your less-than-stellar financial habits without another set of eyes is challenging.
+Your financial advisor can quickly assess your current behavior and recommend more productive or profitable choices.
 Whether you need to pick up a second job, pay off your debt faster, or adjust the interest rate on your mortgage, a financial advisor is there to provide the guidance you didn’t know you needed.